 Car Paint Peeling from Poor Prep Work

 A paint job is only as good as the prep behind it.
-If the surface isn’t sanded, cleaned, and sealed right, the paint won’t bond.
-Looks good at first, but give it time—the hood and roof will start peeling.
+If the surface is not sanded, cleaned, and sealed the right way, the paint may look good at first — but give it time, and the hood, roof, or panels can start peeling.

-We don’t rush prep work here at Ray Harris Paint & Body.
-We sand off the oxidation, clean off oils, and seal every inch before we paint.
-That’s how you keep car paint peeling from happening in the first place.
+We do not rush prep work here at Ray Harris Paint and Body.
+We remove oxidation, clean off oils and old residue, and seal the surface before paint ever touches the vehicle.
+That is how you help prevent car paint peeling from coming back.

 Car Paint Peeling from Cheap Paint Jobs